ethras/flow-maestro/commands/onboarding.md

 2. `/blueprint` decides which capabilities move and drafts deltas.
 3. `/work` pushes detailed decisions into journals and deltas.
 4. `/qa` verifies capability outcomes and finalizes deltas.
-5. `flowm specs apply` projects those deltas into canonical specs before archiving the change.
+5. `flowm specs merge --finalize` (or `specs apply` for legacy flows) projects those deltas into canonical specs before archiving the change.

 ### Coordination rules